 Antique Microscope by C.Reichert Wien

-Fine example of a high quality 19th Century microscope in a fitted wooden case, complete with 3 eyepiece lenses and 3 objective lenses.
+Fine example of a high quality 19th Century microscope in a fitted wooden case, complete with 2 eyepiece lenses and 2 objective lenses.
 The microscope and base are made of polished brass.
 The eypiece tube is extendable and is the main focus.
 The extendable tube is numbered 140-180 and the eypiece tube adjusts up and down using a rack and pinion system with two brass knobs either side of the tube.
 It also has a fine focus knob with a round dial at the back of the microscope.

-The microscope has a triple revolving nose piece which allows for all three objective lenses to be fitted.
+The microscope has a double revolving nose piece which allows for both objective lenses to be fitted.
 It rotates around so you can select the appropriate magnification for what you wish to study.

 Below the stage are two further complex pieces of equipment.
-There is a magnifying lens below this which I believe increases the intensity of the light.
+There is a magnifying lens which I believe increases the intensity of the light.
 This can also be swapped for another piece of equipment, stored in the box, which focuses the light.
-This sub-stage moves up and down by a rack and pinion system below the stage.
+This sub-stage moves up and down by a rack and pinion system and a brass knob below the stage.

 Below this there is another piece of equipment which swivels out.
-It is stamped "C.Reichert.Wein".
-It has an adjustable aperture ring with a lens in it which I believe could be a polarising lens.
-This also adjusts back an forwards on its staging by rolling a knob along a rack and pinion - please note one piece of the aperture ring is missing (see photo).
+It has an adjustable aperture ring and the whole ring also adjusts back an forwards on its staging by rolling a knob along a rack and pinion - please note one piece of the aperture ring is missing (see photo).
 It still works and adjusts however it is not a perfect circle.

 Below these pieces there is also a large adjustable mirror for shining the light source towards the microscope.

 It is labelled on the back of the base and the front of the tube with the makers name, model and serial number ; "C.REICHERT.
 WIEN.
-21728."
-The serial number dates it to around 1899.
+No.16013" The serial number dates it to the late 19th Century.

 It comes in its original fitted mahogany case with a sliding section at the top fitted for the various lenses.
 There is also a fitted box within the case with a sliding top for storing slides etc. It is a good quality box with a lovely brass carrying handle.
 There is an old split at the back of the box which has been repaired and generally it is a very tidy box.
 It has a lock but unfortunately I do not have a key for it.